gcobb321/icloud3_v3_docs/docs/chapters/1_installing.md

 Generally, when you click the Gear icon in the above image to open the iCloud3 Configure screens, the following will happen:

 - The screen for adding your Apple Account is displayed.
-You enter your username/email-id and password and iCloud3 will log into your account.
+You enter your username/email-id and password and iCloud3 logs into your account.
-- The authentication process will start.
-The 6-digit code or security key keypress is requested and the Authenticate Apple Sign-in screen is displayed.
-Enter the code or press the security key.
+- The authentication process starts the 6-digit code or security key keypress is requested and the *Authenticate Apple Sign-in* screen is displayed.
+You enter the code or press the security key.
 - The devices in your Apple account are imported and iCloud3 device_tracker and sensor entities are created.
-- The list of the created devices is displayed for review and/or updating.
+- The list of the created devices is displayed for your review and/or updating.
-- You end the iCloud3 Configure Session and the iCloud3 Dashboard is creaed and added to the HA Sidebar.
+- You end the *iCloud3 Configure Session* and the *iCloud3 Dashboard* is created and added to the *HA Sidebar*.
-- You are done!
+- That's it, you are done!
 Each of these steps is described in detail below.

 ![](../screens/apple_acct/apple-acct-auth-import-devices-steps.png)